danpaslawsky/covid_data/notes.md

     2a. class relationships

 Flow:
-- user is asked if they would like more info on the disease and sypmtoms
+- user is asked a set of question and can choose by number which one
-- user is given info on disease and symptoms
+- user is given answer to question
-- user is asked another question
+- user is asked if they would like the answer to another question and given same list of questions
 - ...

 Classes:
 - api (Application Programming Interface - data scraper)
 - cli (Command Line Interface - app controller)
-- covid_info (data factory)
+- country (data factory)